yasutakatou/goCred/README.md

 -------------
 ```

+1. Server mode

+Get the credentials from AWS cloudshell, encrypt them with a token, and then forward them to the Proxy server.

+2. Proxy mode

+Save the credentials for each token.

+note) Since the proxy server needs to be accessed by both the server and the client, the credentials are stored in encrypted form.
+The estimate is that if a string is leaked, it will take an update of the credential before it can be compounded.

+3. Client mode

+Get the encrypted credentials that came to access with the token as a password, and compound them with the token.

 ![2](https://user-images.githubusercontent.com/22161385/136405752-f4134a0b-5522-41b0-ac7e-4e872785d53a.png)
-When *Expiration* expires, the server sends the update information to the Proxy and the client gets the update.
+When *Expiration* expires, the server sends the update information to the server and the client gets the update.

 # installation